-There are the differences between the emergent $U(1)_X$ extension of the SM \cite{Nam2019a,Nam2019b} and the usual $U(1)$ extension of the SM.
+There are differences between the emergent $U(1)_X$ extension of the SM \cite{Nam2019a,Nam2019b} and the usual $U(1)$ extension of the SM.
 The first difference comes from the gauge charge assignment of the fields under the emergent $U(1)_X$ at which the right-handed neutrinos which are the zero modes do not carry charges under the emergent $U(1)_X$.
-The second difference is that the gauge coupling corresponding to the emergent $U(1)_X$ is completely determined by the difference between the mass of the zero mode and that of the corresponding KK excitation.
-The third difference is that there are the unusual couplings of the new gauge boson to the KK excitations which have non-zero charges under the emergent $U(1)_X$.
+The second difference is that the gauge coupling corresponding to the emergent $U(1)_X$ is completely determined by the difference between the mass of the zero modes and that of the corresponding KK excitation.
+The third difference is that there are unusual couplings of the new gauge boson to the KK excitations which have non-zero charges under the emergent $U(1)_X$.

 The present work is organized as follows.
-In section \ref{settings}, we review briefly the emergent $U(1)_X$ extension of the SM.
-In section \ref{colliders}, we investigate the phenomenology of the new gauge boson at colliders.
-We obtain the excluded parameter region using the LEP bound and current LHC limits on the production of new gauge boson.
-We investigate the future discovery prospect of the new gauge boson at the LHC with its decay modes into dileptons.
-In addition, we consider the indirect search of the new gauge boson and its discrimination from other hypothetical neutral gauge bosons by studying forward-backward, left-right, and left-right-forward-backward asymmetries.
+In section \ref{settings}, we briefly review the emergent $U(1)_X$ extension of the SM.
+In section \ref{colliders}, we investigate the collider constraints on the new gauge boson.
+We obtain the excluded parameter region using the LEP bound and current LHC limits on the production of the new gauge boson.
+In section \ref{Assym}, we consider the indirect search of the new gauge boson and its discrimination from other hypothetical neutral gauge bosons by studying forward-backward, left-right, and left-right-forward-backward asymmetries.
 Finally, we conclude this work in section \ref{conclu}.
 Note that, in the current work, we use units in $\hbar=c=1$ and the signature of the metric as $(+,-,-,-,\cdots,-)$.